ollionorg/cloud-bigtable-ecosystem/cassandra-bigtable-migration-tools/cassandra-bigtable-proxy/README.md

   compress: True
   ```

 **Important Note:**
-* These configurations are essential and must be configured correctly before starting the proxy adapter.
+* These configurations are essential and must be configured correctly before starting the proxy adaptor.
 Incorrect configurations can lead to connection failures or unexpected behavior.
 * Ensure that you replace the placeholder values (e.g., YOUR_GCP_PROJECT, PORT_NUMBER) with your actual configuration settings.
 * The defaultColumnFamily must be specified.
 * If you have created application profile then you can specify otherwise comment out it in `config.yaml` so that it will pick `default` column family automatically
 * When using multiple bigtable instances, ensure that the schema mapping table is available in all the bigtable instances.
 * When using OTEL, ensure that the OTEL collector service is configured correctly.
-* If you modify any value in the config.yaml file, you must restart the proxy adapter for the changes to take effect.
+* If you modify any value in the config.yaml file, you must restart the proxy adaptor for the changes to take effect.

 ## Getting started

-We can setup the `cassandra-to-bigtable-proxy` adapter via 3 different methods as mentioned below
+We can setup the `cassandra-to-bigtable-proxy` adaptor via 3 different methods as mentioned below

 - Locally build and run `cassandra-to-bigtable-proxy`
 - Run a docker image that has `cassandra-to-bigtable-proxy` installed